akosdudas/ahk-action-publish-result-pr/README.md

 See <https://github.com/akosdudas/ahk-sample-studentsolution/pull/1> for an example.
 Please refer to <https://akosdudas.github.io/automated-homework-evaluation/> for the "big picture."

+:exclamation: This action is a JavaScript action for GitHub Actions.
+A more complete version with similar functionality is available as a [container](https://github.com/users/akosdudas/packages/container/package/ahk-publish-results-pr) written in Go at <https://github.com/akosdudas/ahk-github-automation>

 ## Usage of the action

 The action must execute within the scope of a pull request.